My research centers around Applied Algebraic Analysis and Topological Data Analysis.

 Topological Data Analysis analyzes the shape of data by topological methods.
 It has concrete applications in neurosciences and machine learning, for instance.
 One main tool is persistent homology.
 It associates persistence modules and so called barcodes to datasets, from which one easily reads topological features.
-Behind the scenes, algebraic structure theorems keep the machinery running.
+Behind the scenes, algebraic invariants keep the machinery running.
 My emphasis in this area lies on advancing the algebraic tools.

 Preprints and publications: